Jaymee-Ericca-7/Online_Library_Management_System/README.md

 Currently working on:
 - logic for book instance - jaymee
-- specific user assigned as manager, student/teacher, and admin (working on it now - jaymee)
+- admin assigns a user as manager - Denise

 Features to be added:
-- borrowing-returning system
+- borrowing-returning system - Denise
-- security features indicated in specs
+- security features indicated in specs - Enoch & Jan

 Take Note: